 About the ERC

-Providing education and inspiring action to cultivate a healthy environment.
+Providing education and inspiring action to cultivate a healthy environment in Idaho’s Wood River Valley.

 Through hands-on learning, the ERC inspires passion and empowers students to become the next generation of environmental leaders.
 These initiatives include in-school and after-school programs, overnight summer camps, and partnerships that reach pre-K to 12th grade students at 11 public and private schools.